jzsmoreno/PyOrchDB/src/jobs/README.md

 aml_url = returned_job.studio_url
 print("Monitor your job at", aml_url)
 ```
+you can also see the [`Pipeline documentation`](https://learn.microsoft.com/es-es/training/modules/run-pipelines-azure-machine-learning/3-create-pipeline) for more details.
 ## Configure and run a sweep job

 To prepare the sweep job, you must first create a base command job.